petr-fedorov/oberon/README.md

 The event file will have its name in the following format: `<exchange name>_<product>_<timestamp>.csv` where `timestamp` is the timestamp of the initial order book snapshot.
 The file starts from the events having this `timestamp` collectively producing the snapshot.
 The following messages in the file are updates of the snapshot.

 There might be several files produced, with different `timestamp`s.
-That happens, for example, when an exchange websocket gets disconnected (i.e. when the exchainge does not respond to ping messages longer than `--pong-wait-time` seconds).
-In this case the application quitely restarts and creates a new output file.
+That happens, for example, when an exchange websocket gets disconnected (i.e. when the exchange does not respond to ping messages longer than `--pong-wait-time` seconds).
+In this case the application quietly restarts and creates a new output file.

 ### **slice**